Lehigh-CSB/newsletter/ish-1/ish-1.md

 <br />

-**Welcome Class of 2026...** Congratulations on your addmisison to Lehigh University and the Computer Science & Business program.
+**Welcome Class of 2026...** Congratulations on your admission to Lehigh University and the Computer Science & Business program.
 We’re excited to announce that we have 63 first-years coming into the CSB program this fall.
-First year students (FYS), everything we just blasted to you might seem overwhelming, but you have a lot of time to go over it and the entire CSBA community to support you through it.
+First-year students (FYS), everything we just blasted to you might seem overwhelming, but you have a lot of time to go over it and the entire CSBA community to support you through it.
 We look forward to meeting you all soon.

 <br />